 Installing an entry door with sidelights will enhance the front aspect of your home like no other feature.
-A large, well lit entry door is welcoming and expansive, as well as decorative and architecturally enhancing.
+A large, well-lit entry door is welcoming as well as decorative and architecturally enhancing, but also expensive.
 While replacing an existing door that has sidelights is a similar process to the replacement of any other exterior door, the most important thing to keep in mind is that the existing space should not be altered arbitrarily.
-The framing that currently exists bears a tremendous amount of weight, and altering it should only be done by a professional.
+The framing that currently exists bears a tremendous amount of weight and altering it should only be done by a professional.
 Here you will find the process by which you can install a new door with a sidelight unit.

 (This is Part 2 of 2.
 To return to Part 1, click here.)

 Step 1 - Set the Door in Place

 Utilizing a helper, raise the door into place in the existing frame.
 With the door unit setting upright and one person holding it, use the carpenters level to make sure the door is level and plumb.
 Adjust as needed, and ensure that the door sits within the frame evenly.
 Once the door is plumb, start inserting wood shims in between the door frame and the framing of the wall to wedge the door in.
 Do not force the shims in place, but tap them in with a hammer so that they are secure.
 Shim the top corners as well, then shim the sides and along the top edge.
 Throughout the shimming process, continue to ensure that the door remains plumb and level.